Diabetes is a problem affecting almost 30 million Americans each year – with Type II diabetes being the most common form of the disease.

 Invokana, made by Janssen Pharmaceuticals for Johnson & Johnson, is a popular drug used to treat Type II diabetes.
 J&J claims the drug works by encouraging the kidneys to dump excess circulating sugar from the body through the process of urination.

-Researchers have been monitoring adverse side effects of the drug since it was first introduced.
+Researchers have been monitoring the adverse side effects of the drug since it was first introduced.
 Known side effects include:

 - urinary tract infections,